bennieboj/BlishHud-Mounts/README.md

  - this has certain disadvantages:
    - when in combat the action will be queued.
    - if you selected "last used" for the center mount, this will work across contexts.
-- seriously: just figure and the dismount key..
+- seriously: **just set the keybind for the dismount action and use the dismount action in the IsPlayerMounted context.**

 Per radial settings/context we have the following options: